 Step 5: Check the Placement of Furring Strips

-Again using a 4 foot spirit level, check your furring strips and see to it that they formulate a smooth surface, lacking any irregularity.
-If you find any bulges, the recommended way to fix it is to place shims behind the attached furring strips to give the wall a proper shape.
+Again using a 4-foot spirit level, check your furring strips and see to it that they formulate a smooth surface, lacking any irregularity.
+If you find any bulges, the recommended way to fix them is to place shims behind the attached furring strips to give the wall a proper shape.